dtanner/dantanner/content/post/spring-rites.md

 through [Spring's abstraction](https://docs.spring.io/spring-kafka/reference/kafka/receiving-messages/message-listeners.html)?

-If you're not already familiar with the contents of those two links, please just click into those and briefly scan over those pages.
-The tl;dr; is that Kafka is a very powerful and useful messaging tool, but there are a lot of dials you need to turn correctly when using it.
+If you're not already familiar with the contents of those two links, please just click into those and briefly scan them.
+The tl;dr; is that Kafka is a very powerful and useful messaging tool, but there are a lot of dials you need to adjust to use it correctly.

 Using the default Kafka `@KafkaListener` annotation and wondering why your consumer performance is over an order of magnitude slower than a plain consumer?